droda59/elee.web/readme.txt

 Executing the app
 -----------------
 To run the API, run the Visual Studio solution.
 It contains a REST API that you can use to test and develop.
-To use it, open a REST client (https://chrome.google.com/webstore/detail/advanced-rest-client/hgmloofddffdnphfgcellkdfbfbjeloo).
+To use it, open a REST client like Postman or https://chrome.google.com/webstore/detail/advanced-rest-client/hgmloofddffdnphfgcellkdfbfbjeloo.

 - ParserTestController
 	/parsertest/get: Returns the list of recipes in the database in SearchResult format (id, name, url)